 ‘The post-racing music line-up is bigger than ever this year in the Village Enclosure, giving guests a fitting soundtrack to draw their day to a close Thursday through to Saturday,’ says Felicity.
 ‘We’re also taking all the learnings from our carbon zero restaurant at last year’s event and rolling the approach out across the enclosure that sits at the centre of the race track.
 Racegoers can expect plant-based food stalls, solar power, upcycled furniture and compostable cutlery.’

 Another option is to book a private box, which can fit between 10 and 108 guests.
 Each box has its own private bar and dining area, a large flat screen TV and a private balcony to ensure you don’t miss any of the action.

 If you’re in the Windsor Enclosure, you can either pre-order a picnic or bring your own supplies – including drinks.
-The lawn here features 78 tables, each seating a maximum of six people.
-There are also street food stalls dotted around serving everything from fish and chips to ice cream, plus endless bars offering champagne, cocktails and beers.
+The lawn features picnic tables, and there are also street food stalls dotted around serving everything from fish and chips to ice cream, plus endless bars offering champagne, cocktails and beers.

 Each day at Royal Ascot has a slightly different feel and purpose.
 The first day is always seen as the most important for racing purists, with three Group 1 contests: The Queen Anne Stakes, King’s Stand Stakes and St James’s Palace Stakes.
 Day two tends to be a more relaxed affair, the racing highlight being the prestigious Group 1 Prince of Wales’s Stakes.